Hugh de Grandmesnil: Origins

 The Grandmesnil family achieved prominence in about 1050 in central Normandy, where the family became famous for breeding and training war horses.
 The family had made a fortune from a string of stud farms they owned on the plains of Ouche, but during the minority of William, Duke of Normandy, the stability of Normandy began to break down.
 Old scores were settled as the barons seized each other's territories.

 Roger de Beaumont brought savage warfare to the lands of Roger de Tosny, as he tried to grasp control of the Risle Valley, in 1041.
 De Tosny was joined by his ally Robert de Grandmesnil, but in June their forces were shattered in a surprise attack by the Beaumont clan.
 In the savage fight, de Tosny and two of his sons were killed.
 Robert de Grandmesnil fared little better.
 He was carried from the field mortally wounded and died from his wounds three weeks later.
 His two sons, Robert and Hugh, divided his property between them; Robert entered the Church, becoming a priest, while Hugh took on his father's mantle of warrior politician.

 Hugh de Grandmesnil wielded power at the court of William Duke of Normandy, but the paranoid Duke banished Hugh in 1058.
 For five years Hugh was out of favour at court.
 In 1063 he was reinstated as Captain of the castle of Neuf-Marché en Lyons.
 Hugh was made a cavalry commander for the invasion of England in 1066.

 There is a popular story that Hugh de Grandmesnil was almost killed at the Battle of Hastings.
 As fierce battle raged, Hugh's horse leapt a bush during a cavalry charge and his bridle broke.
 Barely able to keep upright in the saddle, and with no control over his horse, Hugh saw to his dismay that he was all alone, and careering towards a band of Englishmen.
 Just as his enemies leaped in for the kill and as Hugh was preparing to die, the English gave out a great shout in triumph.
 Hugh's horse immediately shied in fear and bolted in the opposite direction and carried its helpless master away from the English and back to the safety of his own lines.
+This depiction is attributed to Wace, writing a hundred years after the battle, with Hugh as "a vassal from Grente-mesnil".

-The battle for Leicester
+Leicester

 Hugh had become one of William the Conqueror's main men in England.
 In 1067 he joined with William FitzOsbern, 1st Earl of Hereford and Bishop Odo of Bayeux in the government of England, during the king's absence in Normandy.
 He also was one of the Norman nobles who interceded with the Conqueror in favour of William's son Robert Curthose, and effected a temporary reconciliation.